 "a duty of care to their employees, which means that they should take all steps which are reasonably possible to ensure their health, safety and wellbeing."

 Where your employer has breached this duty, and you have sustained injury or illness as a result, you may claim for compensation.

 In some cases, it may not be necessary for an employer to have prior knowledge of the specific cause of your illness, if, for example, the employer has failed to carry out regular inspections of your workplace.
 In other circumstances, it may be necessary that your employer was informed at an earlier date, and that they failed to take action in a reasonable time frame.

 Claiming compensation for illness caused by another member of staff

-A workplace accident claim may be made against a negligent employer in the event that one of their employees causes harm in the course of their employment, due to the the principle of vicarious liability.
+A workplace accident claim may be made against a negligent employer in the event that one of their employees causes harm in the course of their employment, due to the principle of vicarious liability.

 Vicarious liability claims for workplace illness are likely to be less common than for work accidents.
 However, in circumstances where another member of staff has caused your illness, whether due to workplace bullying, negligence or recklessness, you may be able to make a claim against your employer.